 In Europe, these sausages are traditionally eaten for breakfast or a mid-morning snack.
 In Bavaria this is a strong tradition that started back in the early 1800s.
 But they are a fantastic sausage to eat at any time of the day and they pair well with a wide variety of side dishes.

-In this recipe, adding cream to the sausage meat provides the white colour and gives the meat a lovely creamy taste and texture.
+In this recipe, adding cream to the sausage meat provides the white color and gives the meat a lovely creamy taste and texture.

 Do you have a sausage stuffer?
 If not, you will do well to check out my sausage stuffer reviews so that you can get yourself a shiny new kitchen appliance.